Covid 19 coronavirus: Police worry there will be mayhem on the streets at alert level 2

 Police fear bars will be "swamped" when the country finally drops to level 2.

-Tomorrow, Prime Minister Jacinda Ardern will reveal when New Zealand will drop a level in its Covid-19 warning system – with the move potentially coming as soon as 11.59pm on Wednesday.
+On Monday, Prime Minister Jacinda Ardern will reveal when New Zealand will drop a level in its Covid-19 warning system – with the move potentially coming as soon as 11.59pm on Wednesday.

 Under level 2, bars and other public venues will be able to reopen if they meet key conditions.